kenua/battleship-game/README.md

 # Battleship Game
 A battlehips game on the browser.
+Try it: https://kenua.github.io/battleship/